poliandro/pyroblack/docs/source/topics/advanced-usage.rst

 Advanced Usage
 ==============

-Pyrofork's API -- which consists of well documented :doc:`methods <../api/methods/index>` and :doc:`types <../api/types/index>` -- exists to provide an easier interface to the more complex Telegram API.
+pyroblack's API -- which consists of well documented :doc:`methods <../api/methods/index>` and :doc:`types <../api/types/index>` -- exists to provide an easier interface to the more complex Telegram API.

-In this section, you'll be shown the alternative way of communicating with Telegram using Pyrofork: the main "raw" Telegram API with its functions and types.
+In this section, you'll be shown the alternative way of communicating with Telegram using pyroblack: the main "raw" Telegram API with its functions and types.

 .. contents:: Contents